DominicCabral/node-celery-rabbit-test/README.md

 `docker-compose up`

+This will build the images for 3 containers (Node.js App, Python Celery App, and RabbitMQ instance)

 ## What it does

 `./worker` uses Node.js, module node-celery to publish a message to RabbitMQ at 1 message/ms